 - Monitor dark web markets and forums as well as illicit Telegram channels for stolen company information and relevant threats.

 By integrating these best practices and tools into their cybersecurity framework, security practitioners can fortify their defenses against ransomware attacks and better protect their organizations.

-Prevent Ransomware Attacks with Flare
+Ransomware Readiness with Flare

 Flare closely monitors the clear & dark web and illicit Telegram channels so your cyber team doesn’t have to sort through 13 billion leaked credentials.
 If our platform detects any suspicious mentions about your organization, we’ll send prioritized alerts to cut through the noise.